ivettemar16020/ClientXMPP/README.md

 ## Acknowledgments

-* Jorge Martinez - The one who asigned the project
+* Jorge Martinez - The one who assigned the project